-The program will consist of one two-week session.
-The session will run May 28-June 8, 2018.
-Classes will be held Monday through Thursday.
-The program will also include two off-site visits to such IP-related locations as the European Patent Office, BMW, or the DPMA.
-Study visits are held on the first Friday and second Thursday of the session
+The program will consist of one two-and-a-half-week session.
+The session will run May 14-30, 2020.
+The program will include two off-site visits to such IP-related locations as the European Patent Office, BMW, or the DPMA, which will be a required portion of the mandatory course taken by all students.
+Study visits are held on the second Friday and third Thursday of the session.

 - Areas of Study

 - Field Placement